kyrab/website/_posts/2021-09-19-day-segovia.md

 Below is the order in which my friends and I did things.
 We took a 10:15am train there and a 6:22pm train back.
 Time estimates are based on my experience.

-30 minutes: _Ave_ train from the Madrid Chamartín train station to Segovia Guiomar.
+30 minutes: _AVE_ train from the Madrid Chamartín train station to Segovia Guiomar.
 - How amazing is it that they have trains that get there in half an hour?!
 Just be aware when booking your tickets because there is also a regional train that takes one hour and 40 minutes.

 15 minutes: bus ride from the Segovia train station to the city center.